Labor Supply under Temporary Wage Increases: Evidence from a Randomized Field Experiment: Results

-\textit{Effects on the waitlist control group:} Since the control group was treated after the treatment group (waitlist control), we can also analyze the effects of the treatment on the control group.
-In Appendix Table \ref{tab:waitlist}, as in the main analysis, we present results for the waitlist control group using equation~\eqref{eq:regression} and the post-double LASSO selection approach.
-However, here, the previously treated individuals serve as the control group, and the original treatment period (the issue released on September 25th) is excluded from the analysis.
-These estimates are imprecisely measured; however, the point estimates suggest small positive effects on sales.
-The lower bounds of the confidence intervals do not include negative effects of 20 percent, which would have implied full income targeting.
-One reason for being cautious in interpreting these findings is that there could potentially be longer-run effects of the intervention, and using the previously treated individuals as controls may be problematic.
-Additionally, \textit{Situation Sthlm} announced a price increase to the sellers on November 18th, raising the selling price from 80 to 100 SEK for the upcoming issue to be released on November 27th, and therefore the remuneration to the sellers from 40 to 50 SEK, in important ways making permanent the temporarily higher earnings from our experiment.
+\textit{Effects on the waitlist control group:} Since the control group was treated after the treatment group, we can also analyze the effects of the treatment on the control group.
+Appendix Table~\ref{tab:waitlist} presents results for the waitlist treatment using equation~\eqref{eq:regression} and the post-double LASSO selection approach, with previously treated individuals serving as controls and the October treatment period excluded from the candidate lags.
+As emphasized in Section~2.1, this comparison is contaminated by potential habit formation and learning from the October treatment of the new "controls".
+We therefore do not interpret the November estimate as a clean short-term causal effect of the bonus.